 12 November 2018

-A landmark report issued last month by the UN’s Intergovernmental Panel on Climate Change (IPCC) warned of catastrophic and irreversible consequences if fossil fuel use is not halved by 2030.
+A landmark report issued last month by the UN’s Intergovernmental Panel on Climate Change (IPCC) warned of catastrophic and irreversible consequences unless the world slashes carbon emissions by about half by 2030.
 Despite this urgency, Canada’s export credit agency, Export Development Canada (EDC), continues to provide roughly $10 billion a year in financing to oil and gas companies, and the Crown corporation has no plans to phase out its support for fossil fuels.

 Under the Paris Agreement, Canada is committed to “making finance flows consistent with a pathway towards low greenhouse gas emissions.”
 Yet EDC’s support for fossil fuels last year amounted to more than six times the $1.5 billion it provided to “cleantech” companies.